How to start Windows files and programs from a batch file

 You can also specify the direct location of the file by typing the following command.

 Note: Windows users who have a different directory (e.g., Windows 2000 users) would need to substitute WINNT or the name of their directory in place of Windows in the above example.

-The /max representing it to start the window Maximized.
+The /max starts the window maximized.

-To start a Windows file use the start command followed by the name of the file.
+To start a Windows file, use the start command followed by the name of the file.
 In the example below, we have a start command that is starting the chdown.txt file in the default text editor and then also sounding an alarm MP4 audio file in the default media player.

 start chdown.txt && alarm.mp4